Bold-writer/MS-word/README.md

 # MS-word
-> This repository shows the content writing in MS word.
+> This repository shows the content writing and review, commenting in MS word.